Originate/guide/go/README.md

 and other network (micro) services.

-## Advantages
+## Introduction

 _Bad programmers create complicated solutions for simple problems.
 Good programmers create complex solutions for complex problems.
 Geniuses create simple solutions for complex problems._

-Go is an ingeniously simple solution for the many complex problems encountered in modern, large-scale, high-quality and high-velocity software engineering.
+Go is an ingeniously simple solution for the many complex problems encountered in large-scale, long-term, high-velocity software engineering.
+Very often the velocity in such environments approximates zero because of exponentially growing complexity, technical drift, and bit rot.
-The genius underlying its simplicity isn't immediately obvious, but is often confused for crudeness.
+The genius underlying Go's simplicity isn't immediately obvious, but is often confused for crudeness.
+Nonetheless, while many languages add complexity for the sake of feature richness and winning in code golf competitions,
-Nonetheless, Go addresses most of the issues found in large software projects better than other languages:
+Go addresses most of the issues found in large real-world software engineering projects better than all other languages:
+- slow builds (hours)
+- each programmer uses a different subset of the language
+- poor understandability of the code base (hard to read, poorly documented, etc)
+- cost of updates (to the point of impossibility)
+- accumulating technical drift
+- not enough automated tools available
+- turnover (people who wrote most of the code leave the team at some point, others have to take over)

+## Advantages

+The Go designers put a lot of thought into the language design to emphasize and achieve the following qualities:

 * __Easy to learn:__
   Golang is the equivalent of [Simple English](https://simple.wikipedia.org/wiki/Main_Page) for programming languages.
   It is intentionally simple, both in structure and vocabulary.
   This has several positive effects:
-  - new people on the team ramp up faster, and can contribute
+  - new people on the team ramp up faster and can contribute earlier (within days)
-  - all code can be read and understood by everybody at any skill level
+  - code written by a Go master can be read, understood, and contributed to by a novice

 * __One way to do things:__
   Other languages -